Hanapina/AnimeIndex/README.md

 * **Program was exported via NetBeans.**

 ## Installation
-Simple download the rar named "Anime_index_Java.rar" Unzip the rar and launch the bat file included within.
+Simply download the rar named "Anime_index_Java.rar."

+Unzip the rar and launch the bat file included within.

 There is a default text file created for you that also displays what format your items should be in if you want to explicitly import your own text file into it.
 **Small note: the program is defaulted to create a ".txt" called "anime_index.txt, if it does not exist."**